khalid-el-masnaoui/MySql-Notes/ARCHITECTURE.md

 > 	- The row's deletion version must be undefined or greater than the transaction's version.
 This ensures that the row wasn't deleted before the transaction began.
 > 	-  Rows that pass both tests may be returned as the query's result.

+`INSERT`

+>	InnoDB records the current system version number with the new row.